josdisk/airbnb_reservation/readme.md

 - Run __php artisan key:generate__
 - Run __php artisan migrate --seed__ (it has some seeded data for your testing)
 - That's it: launch the main URL and login with default credentials __admin@admin.com__ - __password__

+## Contribution
+Couple of contributer brought suggestion this is a repushed version.
+So feel free to do so.
+And use it as an open source